palantir/gradle-jdks/gradle-jdks-setup/README.md

 # Gradle Jdk Automanagement

-Now `gradle-jdks` manages also the JDK used to run Gradle.
-This means, when you run `./gradlew <task>` or open a Gradle project in IntelliJ, the correct JDKs will be downloaded and used even if you have no JDK preinstalled.
-The exact same version of the JDK would run in all environments, minimising differences between them.
-The correct root certs (if configured, see [below](#gradle-jdk-configuration-directory-structure)) would also be inserted into the JDKs, so it works OOTB with open source projects/public internet.
+`gradle-jdks` manages now also the JDK used to run Gradle.
+This means, when you run `./gradlew <task>` or open a Gradle project in IntelliJ (using the `palantir-gradle-jdk` Intellij plugin), the correct JDKs will be downloaded and used even if you have no JDK preinstalled.
+The exact same version of the JDK would run in all environments.
+The correct root certs (if configured, see [below](#gradle-jdk-configuration-directory-structure)) would also be inserted into the JDKs' truststore.

 ## Usage
 1. First, you must apply the plugin.
 In the **root project**, Either use the new plugin syntax: